Updated: Jan 30

 A median rate of 95% of kindergarteners had received the DTaP vaccine, which protects against diphtheria, tetanus and pertussis (whooping cough); (range = 80.9% in Colorado to ≥99.7% in Mississippi)

-We've been vaccinating against whooping cough for 70 years, and it's only been in the last 2+ decades that infant vaccination has reached historical highs, hitting 95% coverage for many of those years.
+We've been vaccinating against whooping cough for over 70 years, and it's only been in the last 2+ decades that infant vaccination rates have reached historical highs, hitting 95% coverage for many of those years.
 The CDC's reporting shows that vaccination coverage is also high in the kindergartener population (likely also hitting historical highs).
-But media regularly reports that the number of anti-vax parents are higher than ever before, and their numbers are dangerously growing.
+But media regularly reports that the number of anti-vax parents are higher than ever before.

 One of the reports has to be false.

 Another incredibly important contradiction - the CDC has informed us that whooping cough vaccine protection "is not long lasting."
 Yet, it wasn't until 2006 that an adolescent and adult dose of whooping cough vaccine was added to the schedule.
 Prior to 2006, the final dose of whooping cough vaccine was given to the population between the ages 4-6 years.
 We know that only a fraction of the adult population stays current on their shots.
-So the adult population, which constitutes 77.7% of the population - well - they can't be considered immune, because few have received it and of the few who have received it, the vaccine "is not long lasting."
-Therefore, that means it's currently IMPOSSIBLE that 92-94% of the population is immune.
+So the adults, which constitutes 77.7% of the population - well - they can't be considered immune, because few have received it and of the few who have received it, the vaccine "is not long lasting."
+Therefore, that means it's currently IMPOSSIBLE that 92-94% of the population is immune, thanks to the vaccine.

 Media always states that 95% of the population needs to be immune, otherwise massive outbreaks will occur resulting in a massive numbers of fatalities.
 They point to pre-vaccine era data as proof.
 The CDC website states: